simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     any value in the SP-remote metadata overrides the one configured in the IdP metadata.

+`encryption.optional`
+:   Whether or not we may continue to sent an unencrypted assertion if the SP has no encryption certificate.
+    The default value is `FALSE`.

 `encryption.blacklisted-algorithms`
 :   Blacklisted encryption algorithms.
 This is an array containing the algorithm identifiers.